HackYourFuture/HTML-CSS/Week2/README.md

    - Flexible organizing with flexbox
    - Pseudo class selectors
    - Responsive design with media queries
-3. Working with the browser
+3. The Document-Object model (DOM)
-   - What is a web browser?
+   - What is the DOM?
-   - Choosing the right web browser
-   - How to use the inspector
+   -

 ## 1. Introduction to GIT